 Mon—Fri, 13:00–20:00

-On the first and third Monday of the month, the Workshop is closed: during these days we tidy up and make the space even more comfortable.
+The Workshop is closed on the first and third Monday of every month to allow us to tidy up and making the space even more comfortable.

 The Workshop has several visiting formats